zeroincombenze/l10n-italy/base_multireport/egg-info/usage.rst

 * logo: only the logo is printed, without text; logo must contain company informations
 * no_header: no header is printed

-It is an attribute of company style.
+It is an fallback attribute.

 |